 Sow broad bean seeds in full sun in a spot that’s sheltered from strong winds.
 For a bumper crop, your soil needs to be well-fed.
-Prepare the site by digging in home-made compost, well-rotted farmyard manure or a proprietary organic compost, followed by a dressing of hydrated lime or calcified seaweed.
-Prior to sowing give the site 4oz (112g) per square yard/metre of a balanced fertiliser, such as fish blood and bone or Growmore.
+Prepare the site for your beans by digging in home-made compost, well-rotted farmyard manure or a proprietary organic compost, followed by a dressing of hydrated lime or calcified seaweed.
+Prior to sowing, give the site 4oz (112g) per square yard/metre of a balanced fertiliser, like fish blood and bone or Growmore.

-One of the most popular of the summer vegetables and will happily grow up a garden fence, poles or wigwam of canes to give a plentiful supply of tender, succulent beans from early summer through to the first frosts of the late autumn.
+One of the most popular summer vegetables, runner beans happily grow up your garden fence, or a wigwam of canes to produce a plentiful supply of tender, succulent beans from early summer through to the first frosts.

-For best results prepare the site over the winter, digging in compost or farmyard manure, followed in early spring by a dressing of lime or calcified seaweed.
-In spring give a dressing of a balanced fertiliser at the rate of 4oz (112g) to the square yard/metre, and sow the runner bean seeds in rows 2” (5cm) deep, at 12” (30cm) intervals, 18” (45cm) apart.
+For best results prepare the site over the winter, digging in compost or well-rotted manure, followed in early spring by a dressing of lime or calcified seaweed.
+In the spring, give the soil a dressing of a balanced fertiliser at the rate of 4oz (112g) per square yard/metre, and sow the runner bean seeds in rows 2” (5cm) deep, at 12” (30cm) intervals, 18” (45cm) apart.

-Delay sowing until all danger of frost has passed and never when the soil is cold and wet.
-You can easily grow enough runner beans to feed a family of four is achieved with two 15ft (4.5m) rows.
+Delay sowing your beans until all danger of frost has passed and never when the soil is cold and wet.
+You can easily grow enough runner beans to feed a family of four with just two 15’ (4.5m) rows.
 If you pick every day or two, these will produce something like 100 to 150lb of fresh beans - probably enough for everyone, plus the neighbours!

 This crop repays careful preparation of the site as early in the year as possible.
-Choose an open, sunny position with deep soil organically manured and well drained.
-Just prior to sowing top dress with a balanced fertiliser.
+Choose an open, sunny position with deep, organically manured and well-drained soil.
+Just prior to sowing, top dress with a balanced fertiliser.
 Avoid sowing dwarf and French bean seeds into cold, wet soil because they will just rot.
 Wait until the soil is nice and warm - a minimum of 50F (10C).

 Cover the rows with pea guards or stretch black cotton along the rows to protect the seedlings from birds.
-When the seedlings are about 4in (10cm) tall give support with twiggy sticks or netting supported by stakes.
+When the seedlings are about 4” (10cm) tall, give support with twiggy sticks or netting supported by stakes.

 If it’s very cold, start your peas off in the greenhouse or on a sunny windowsill and plant them out when the weather warms.
 Alternatively, covering your peas with a cloche can help warm the soil to a healthy temperature.
 Water your peas regularly as the pods set and don't allow the pods to become overripe as this shortens the harvesting period.
 Any surplus peas can be frozen very successfully.